tarnjit458/HomeFinder/ProjectJournal.md

 2) I will work on the UI wireframe and basic implementation of the Buy and Rent page.

 3) No tasks are blocked for me right now.

+10/26
+1) I worked on implementing the UI Wireframe and basic framework for Buy/Rent page.

+2) I am still working on implementing the basic framework for Buy/Rent page.

+3) No tasks are blocked on my end.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Eric Lin
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------